donaq/attaboy.me/public/home.md

 # Welcome!

+## Update

+Yay!
+Finally finished "[The Crapsack World of Vampires](#posts/fiction/Vampire Tales/0)", my attempt at reasoning out what real bloodsucking immortal creatures derived from infected humanity must be like.

 ## _Update_

 Hello imaginary readers.
 I am still writing, but I am working on a longer piece which is taking more than one day because 1) it is long and 2) I can only work on it at night during weekdays.
 If you're impatient, you can go check out the progress at [github](https://github.com/donaq/attaboy.me/tree/vampires-wip).